 Deck The Halls (11/2) despite the misfortune of her barrier draw shaded Our Paddy Boy (6/1) on the next line of betting while the two colts that fought out the finish of the Victoria Derby, Sovereign Red and Real Force, were at longer quotations than one might have expected at the end of the V.R.C.
 Spring Meeting.
 Sovereign Red had resumed from his summer spell to be runner-up in both the Hobartville Stakes and Canterbury Guineas but appeared to have trained off on the strength of his poor performances in each of the Rosehill Guineas and Tancred Stakes.
 Real Force, who was the main contender from the Bart Cummings’ stable, was unlucky in the spring to go under by a head to Sovereign Red in the Victoria Derby, after starting from gate seventeen and being used up early in that race.
 However, since resuming after his summer spell, Real Force had disappointed.
 He had won the V.A.T.C.
 Schweppes Cup (1600 metres) early in his campaign but appeared to have since lost the simple art of being a good mixer with unsociable performances in the V.R.C.
 Blamey Stakes and Australian Cup as well as the Rosehill Guineas.

 One interesting runner in the classic was Private Thoughts, the year-younger full brother to Kingston Town.
 David Hains, the colt’s breeder, had sold Private Thoughts as a yearling in Melbourne for just $13,500 only a matter of months before the remarkable athleticism of Kingston Town first began to be revealed.
 While Private Thoughts had shared victory in the S.T.C.
 Phar Lap Stakes (1500 metres) with Trench Digger en route to the Derby, he clearly had something to find based on his 3 ½ lengths arrears when finishing second to Ring The Bell in the S.T.C.
 Tulloch Stakes at his most recent appearance.
 Many critics, including Tom Smith, regarded him as a non-stayer.
 Private Thoughts might have sold rather cheaply as a yearling but he had changed hands in Adelaide the previous year for a rumoured $200,000 once Kingston Town began winning.
 After all, he had something that Kingston Town lacked, and that was a pair of testicles between his legs.
-Private Thoughts had already been syndicated into 40 shares at $13,500 per share with a view to his future stud career.
+Private Thoughts had already been syndicated into 40 shares at $13,500 per share with a view to his future stud career and even David Hains had bought into him.
 The syndicate managers were Jennifer Churchill and Gordon Ramsay of Bloodstock Australia Pty Ltd and Peter Bracken, of the Bracken (formerly Dawson) Stud at Grose Wold, near Richmond.
 Private Thoughts was in the Max Lees’ stable at Newcastle and was being ridden by John Wade i.e. the two principals associated with the rise of Luskin Star.